Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 ***Julian Etsicitty***

 Lots of enormous responsibilities were falling on Julian, lately.
 He was the stand-in ambassador on Cimbrean right now, on top of his normal duties.
-He was going to be founding a colony on Nightmare, for reasons of the US having a sovereign claim on the planet, and for keeping the human race fit and ready---there were few worlds apt to preserve them hale and healthy, after all.
+He was going to be founding a colony on Nightmare, for reasons of the US having a sovereign claim on the planet, and for keeping the human race fit and ready - there were few worlds apt to preserve them hale and healthy, after all.
 He was even looking forward to it in a weird sort of way.

 But before that, Byron needed someone to chair his Desperate Measures Committee.
 Or, at least, get them together and get things started.
 Because if there *was* some arcane superscience way to save the Earth from what was coming, then the world needed to know, and the people with him in his backyard today might just be the ones to figure it out.